noncom/sx-tubes-manual/README.md

 2. Control blocks -- devices that serve as configurable control terminals for the Grid
 3. Senders -- devices that send items
 4. Receivers -- devices that receive items
+5. Requesters -- devices that allow requesting a particular item from the grid.

 There are also variations of these.